w99910/html-to-table/README.md

 ## CHANGELOG

+- **0.1.4**
+  - Drop setting `height` css property for the parent.
+  - Remove `v-align` in the output.
+Please tweak the output as you want.
+  - `Height` property is converted to `auto` for child nodes unless you unexplictly set it as inlined css.
+  - Append the bounding rect width as the `width` style when tranversing the child nodes.
+  - Consider the styles of the embedding classes before get the window's computed styles.
 - **0.1.2**
   - Add `bgcolor` attribute for fall-back `background` css style.
   - `align` and `valign` of table now consider the css properties of parent element. if there is no parent element, default value will be used.